 Migration steps

-1. Open a Vanguard brokerage account at vanguard.com (10 minutes online).
+Open a Vanguard brokerage account at vanguard.com (about 10 minutes online).

-2. Initiate ACAT transfer from Fidelity (typically 5-7 business days, no fee).
+Initiate ACAT transfer from Fidelity (typically 5-7 business days; Fidelity does not charge an outgoing fee).

-3. Verify cost basis transfers correctly for taxable accounts.
+Verify cost basis transfers correctly for taxable accounts before placing trades.

-Not for: Skip Vanguard if you value modern UX and active customer support; Fidelity remains shaped better there.
+Not for: Skip Vanguard if you value modern UX or active customer support; Fidelity remains shaped better for those.

-Charles Schwab now hosts thinkorswim, the platform formerly at TD Ameritrade and the strongest active-trader environment in retail brokerage.
-Options chains, futures depth, paper trading mode, and the studies/scripting depth in thinkorswim is far ahead of Fidelity Active Trader Pro for serious options work.
-Schwab's $0 stock commissions and Intelligent Portfolios robo (0% advisory fee) round out the offering.
-For active traders who want depth plus a no-fee index investing baseline, Schwab is the right shape.
+Charles Schwab inherited thinkorswim through the TD Ameritrade acquisition, which made Schwab the strongest active-trader environment in retail brokerage.
+Options chains, futures depth, paper trading, and the studies-and-scripting layer in thinkorswim sit far ahead of Fidelity Active Trader Pro for serious options work.

 Strengths